Valerie Jeanne Stichweh

 Valerie has additionally opened up for major named acts such Freddie Fender, Sherrie Austin, Big House, and Doug Supernaw.
 She performs at many private parties entertaining guest like Wayne Newton and Jack Hannah.
 Valerie also enjoys singing original music as well.
 She has worked with amazing songwriters like Bill Byrne and Michelle McCammond.
 She will be one of the featured vocalists on an upcoming album called “Together.”
 This album will help the homeless as 100% of the proceeds will go to the Union Gospel Mission, and considered to be an honored for Valerie in being involved with such a special project.
 She additionally has been a headliner performing a tribute to vocal giant Celine Dion in a Vegas style production called Showstoppers Live, as well as performed a tribute as Carrie Underwood in Las Vegas.

 Life all changed in the winter of 2014.
 She was diagnosed with Stage (3) Breast Cancer.
-Valerie had a very aggressive form due to her being Her 2 positive.
-Fighting for her life these last couple of years for the last year and a half, Val is currently in remission.
+Valerie had an aggressive form due to her being Her 2 positive.
+However, the good news is after an extensive year and a half of treatment... she remains cancer free!
 Valerie’s life goal now is to be a voice for woman fighting this horrible disease.
 She has been performing at events like: Laugh For The Cure; Because There Is Hope; Think Pink Fashion Show; Survivor’s Gala for Susan G. Komen; performed at the opening of Race For The Cure, has been a special guest speaker for The Great Gatsby Fundraiser to benefit Coeur d’Alene Summer Theatre Camp, and is a well noted local favorite in The Festival of Trees Fashion Show.
-We are honored (and proud), to say that Valerie is a Gallop veteran in gracing our stage with her incredible talent for the past (16) years, making lasting memories for our children and their families.
+We are honored (and proud), to say that Valerie is a Gallop veteran in gracing our stage with her incredible talent for the past (17) years, making lasting memories for our children and their families.
 She has an unbelievably huge voice that will have you telling everyone you know about the beautiful, talented strong pink warrior.
-She is grateful to God to be alive and has a new song in her heart.
+Grateful to God, Val is happy to be alive and has a new song in her heart!

 Get ready as renowned singing artist Luke Yates, appears this year on the Gallop stage for the Opening Ceremony!
 He is a Country Music recording artist born and raised in Spokane, Washington, and is one the most talented musicians in the Northwest!